 There was no PDP-8/V made by Digital.
 So I am making one myself, Out Of Electron Valves.

 The plan is there will be approx 320 tubes, specifically 6J6A.
-As of now, there is one board completed, the sequencer that contains the state flip-flops plus an instruction register latch (just the top four bits), and all the instruction decoding logic.
+As of May 24, 2023, there is one board completed, the sequencer that contains the state flip-flops plus an instruction register latch (just the top four bits), and all the instruction decoding logic.
 That board uses 80 tubes, which is 160 gates.
 The tubes just do the inverting, the logic is done by crystal rectifiers.
-I just got it working (May 24, 2023) and it runs at 28k cps.
+It runs at 28k cps.

 Each tube has 2 triodes.
 A single triode is required to make an AND-OR-INVERT gate.
 Three tubes (6 triodes) are required to make a D flipflop (ahem, edge-triggered, bi-stable multivibrator).
 Two tubes (4 triodes) are needed to make a latch.